ciribob/DCS-SimpleRadio/README.md

  - First download the latest release from https://github.com/ciribob/DCS-SimpleRadio/releases/latest and Download DCS-SimpleRadio.zip, (you don't need to download the sources) and extract the file to somewhere.

-- Run the installer for the "2015 VC Redist x86" and  "2015 VC Redist x64" package.
-The plugin may not work if you don't perform this step!

-    NOTE: If the installer fails, try downloading the original installer from Microsoft here: http://www.microsoft.com/en-us/download/details.aspx?id=48145

-- If you have the 64-bit version of Teamspeak (Teamspeak EXE is called: ts3client_win64.exe):
+- Extract the zip file and run the Installer.exe following the instructions

+### Manual Installation

+- Open the DCS-SimpleRadio Folder
-    - Copy "DCS-SimpleRadio-x64.dll" to your 64-bit Teamspeak "Plugins" folder, located in your root TS3 folder.
+- Copy "DCS-SimpleRadio-x64.dll" and "DCS-SimpleRadio-x86.dll"  to your Teamspeak "Plugins" folder, located in your root TS3 folder.

-- If you have the 32-bit version of Teamspeak:
- 	- Copy the "DCS-SimpleRadio-x86.dll" to your 32-bit Teamspeak "Plugins" folder.

-- Copy what's inside the "Scripts" folder to "C:\Users\<Your User>\Saved Games\DCS\Scripts".
+- Copy what's inside the "Scripts" folder to "C:\Users\<Your User>\Saved Games\DCS\Scripts".  or "C:\Users\<Your User>\Saved Games\DCS.openbeta\Scripts" if you're using the open beta.
    When finished, your DCS "Scripts" folder should have a **folder** inside it called "DCS-SimpleRadio" and a **file** called Export.lua

    ****IMPORTANT**** Do NOT place it in the DCS root directory!
 It has to be in "C:\Users\<Your User>\Saved Games\DCS\Scripts" otherwise it will not work!

 - If you already have an "Export.lua" file in the "Scripts" folder:

   ---Use a text editing program such as "Notepad ++" (NOT regular Notepad!)

   ---Copy the last line of my "Export.lua" to your existing "Export.lua"

 - Open up TeamSpeak and go to Settings -> Plugins and enable the "DCS-SimpleRadio" plugin (by ticking the box).